aws-samples/generative-ai-avatar-chat/README_en.md

 > [!IMPORTANT]
 > Prior application is necessary to use the Anthropic Claude model in this repository.
 Open the [Model access screen (ap-northeast-1)](https://ap-northeast-1.console.aws.amazon.com/bedrock/home?region=ap-northeast-1#/modelaccess), check Anthropic Claude Instant and Save changes.
 Please note that application is required for each region and model you wish to use.

-By default, the `Claude Instant` model in the Tokyo region (`ap-northeast-1`) is set for use.
+By default, the `Claude 3-5 Sonnet` model in the Tokyo region (`ap-northeast-1`) is set for use.
 If you wish to change the region and model used, please modify `bedrock-region` and `bedrock-model-id` in `packages/cdk/cdk.json`.
 Model IDs can be found [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html).

 **This repository is compatible with any model supported by the [Amazon Bedrock Converse API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html).**